 “Thinking local” is in—as a matter of fact, with Google assuming local intent for more than 46% of searches, you can’t miss it.
 What’s more, searches for products and services “near me” are up 500% over the last 2 years.
 As a brand, it’s important that your locations are positioned to capitalize on a critical piece of the local puzzle.
 With the customer journey increasingly originating online, your first “local” impression may actually taking place online and not in the real world, as you might expect.

 Unannounced desktop feature enables users to find highest rated businesses in their area on Facebook.
 Early in November, Facebook prompted me with a carousel to review locations I had visited around this time last year.
 This early move by Facebook to create more relevant community feedback content for businesses seems especially relevant now that we’ve seen

 As we race once again towards the holiday season, it’s important to keep in mind one of the often-overlooked shopper categories.
-Back-to-school, as valuable as it is, often gets overlooked in favor of Halloween.
-With ‘back to school’ searches growing 12% in 2015 and a forecasted $68 billion in spend, it’s an opportunity not to
+Back-to-school shoppers, as valuable as they are, often get overlooked in favor of Halloween.
+With “back to school” searches growing 12% in 2015 and a forecasted $68 billion in spend, it’s an opportunity not

 There is possibly no trend less relevant to my day-to-day than #DeflateGate, yet I am fascinated by the trend – from the sheer volume of information available to me to the experts weighing in.

 During the last few weeks, my unfiltered social media (Twitter, Instagram) has been flooded with national current events, largely the non-indictment of Darren Wilson, and then the equally contentious trial of Daniel Pantaleo.
 In both cases the outcome of non-indictment brought a severe public backlash that flooded my inbox, phone, television and social feeds.
 In